Food and Coronavirus: What You Need to Know

 It is helpful to clean fruits and vegetables by dipping and rubbing them in warm water with a pinch of turmeric and salt due to their anti-microbial properties.
 However, there is no evidence that this can protect against COVID-19.

-Avoid eating raw vegetables that cannot be peeled.
-For salads, you can steam or boil them.
+There is no evidence that COVID-19 spreads through fruits and vegetables.
+But if you are concerned, you may avoid eating raw vegetables or fruits that cannot be peeled.
+For salads, you can steam or boil the vegetables.

 Wash your hands before and after handling fruits and vegetables with soap for at least 20 seconds.